Irvine Green Card Attorney

 What to Expect When Working with Our Irvine Green Card Attorneys

 When you choose Yekrangi & Associates, you work directly with attorneys who focus exclusively on immigration law.
 From your first consultation through to the close of your case, you receive consistent updates and clear explanations at every step.
-We listen to your goals and your unique situation, recommending tailored options.
+We listen to your goals and unique situation, and recommend tailored options.
 If your application requires extra documentation, support at your USCIS interviews, or guidance on changing laws, our team provides timely, informed responses.
 Many clients appreciate our ability to communicate in Spanish, Farsi, or Mandarin, which helps make complex information easier to understand.
-Being based in Irvine, we are familiar with procedures at the local USCIS offices, especially the Santa Ana Field Office.
+Based in Irvine, we are familiar with procedures at local USCIS offices, especially the Santa Ana Field Office.
 You benefit from our local knowledge as well as our commitment to personal service on your path to permanent residency.

-Local Procedures and Considerations for Orange County Applicants
+Local Procedures and Considerations for Employment-Based Green Card Applicants in Orange County

 Call (949) 478-4963 to speak with a green card attorney in Irvine at Yekrangi & Associates today.
 We offer services in Spanish, Farsi, and Mandarin.